ctg123/ctg-site/content/project/wordpress-with-lamp-stack/index.md

 Here is the following description of what each of these files is:

-- `files/apache.conf.j2`: Template file for setting up the Apache VirtualHost.
+* `files/apache.conf.j2`: Template file for setting up the Apache VirtualHost.
-- `files/wp-config.php.j2`: Template file for setting up WordPress’s configuration file.
+* `files/wp-config.php.j2`: Template file for setting up WordPress’s configuration file.
-- `files/client.my.cnf`: The initial client.my.cnf is provided without a password and used to obtain a connection from which roots password updates to the managed nodes we want to store for MySQL database connection.
+* `files/client.my.cnf`: The initial client.my.cnf is provided without a password and used to obtain a connection from which roots password updates to the managed nodes we want to store for MySQL database connection.
-- `files/client.my.cnf.j2`: Contains the same structure as the initial client.my.cnf file but as a jinja2 Template file for better portability.
+* `files/client.my.cnf.j2`: Contains the same structure as the initial client.my.cnf file but as a jinja2 Template file for better portability.
-- `inventory`: Keeps track of which nodes and hosts will be a part of the infrastructure on which playbooks and ad-hoc commands will run.
+* `inventory`: Keeps track of which nodes and hosts will be a part of the infrastructure on which playbooks and ad-hoc commands will run.
-- `vars/default.yml`: Variable file for customizing playbook settings.
+* `vars/default.yml`: Variable file for customizing playbook settings.
-- `playbook.yml`: The playbook.yml file is where all tasks from this setup are defined.
+* `playbook.yml`: The playbook.yml file is where all tasks from this setup are defined.
 It starts by defining the group of servers that should target this setup (all).
 It uses become: true to describe that tasks should be executed with privilege escalation (sudo) by default.
 Then, it includes the `vars/default.yml` variable file to load configuration options.

-Here are the contents of each of the files respectively that should can be edited:
+Here are the contents of each of the files respectively that should be edited:

 `client.my.cnf`

 ```bash
 [client]
 user=root
 password=
 socket=/var/run/mysqld/mysqld.sock
 ```

 `client.my.cnf.j2`

 ```bash
 [client]
 user=root
 password={{ mysql_password }}
 socket=/var/run/mysqld/mysqld.sock
 ```

 `inventory`

 ```bash
 [servers]
 ansible-node1 ansible_host=10.23.45.20